material-components/material-components-android/docs/theming/Color.md

 The elevation overlays will be applied to surface colors to create tonal variations.
-Within the Material 3 color palette, there are five predefined surface tonal variations (Surface1-5) which are used as the default surface colors (by applying different elevations) of different Material 3 components.
+Within the Material 3 color palette, there are five predefined surface tonal variations (Surface1-5) which are available to be applied to different Material 3 components.
 However, these surface tonal colors are **NOT** implemented as color resources, but their actual color values are calculated *on the fly* with the `?attr/elevationOverlayColor`, as mentioned above.

 In a practical scenario, you have three ways to include those tonal surface colors in your app: